If you’re wondering what to serve with your spring rolls, you’ve come to the right place.

 You can never go wrong with a bit of tasty guacamole!

-Egg rolls can be pretty heavy, dipping them in light and refreshing guacamole provides a nice contrast.
+Spring rolls can be pretty heavy, so dipping them in light and refreshing guacamole provides a nice contrast.

 Everyone has their own way of making guac, but I like mine with lots of lime juice, coriander, tomato, and red onion.